wgar9109/wgar9109/README.md

 ## Things to accomplish soon
 - [x] Learn HTML5 & CSS3
-- [ ] Learn Javascript Fundamentals
+- [ x ] Learn Javascript Fundamentals
 - [x] Create a mobile responsive website
 - [ ] Create a site using only JavaScript